veersaxena15/AIMockInterview/README.md

-# AI Mock Interview
+# InterviewPro

-AI Mock Interview is an Android application built using Java and Firebase that helps users prepare for job interviews through AI-generated questions and performance evaluation.
+InterviewPro is an Android application built using Java and Firebase that helps users prepare for job interviews through AI-generated questions and performance evaluation.

 ## Features